 1. We’re not Super Mama (and, no she doesn’t exist).

 2. We’re not designed to raise babies on our own, while simultaneously keeping a display home.

 There’s no such thing as a perfect parent.
 But there are plenty of ways we can be a great one.

 For the vast majority of mothers, we have indeed lost the village.
-We have no wise elders or communal/community living (how our ancestors learnt and gained confidence with parenting before they became parents themselves) and we often live far away from our family.
-Many of our partners are working longer hours than ever and there is so much more stress, strain and pressure on families – its ridiculous to think that you can do it all.
+We have no wise elders or communal/community living (how our ancestors learned and gained confidence with parenting before they became parents themselves) and we often live far away from our family.
+Many of our partners are working longer hours than ever and there is so much more stress, strain, and pressure on families – it’s ridiculous to think that you can do it all.

 Here is an article on 8 ways you can help prevent post-natal depression, which has lots of good tips on helping yourself feel better.

 Regret #5: Getting Too Caught Up In Sleep Issues